sftcd/openssl/esnistuff/README.md

 There's a [TODO list](#todos) at the end.

 Most recent first...

+- More work on adding svcb - also noted that ietf.org no longer appears to be a good ESNI target via CF for some reason but others (e.g. rte.ie) are.
+I guess that must be down to a CF backend change of some sort.

+- Added new APIs (``SSL_svcb_add`` and ``SSL_CTX_svcb_add``)
+  for ingestion of SVCB/HTTPS RR values since we can't reliably distinguish those from ECHConfigs with the various possible encodings.
+That also means a new command line arg for the command line tools in general.
+Bit boring but needs to be done I guess.
+Also lead to some renaming as passing an ECHConfigs in doesn't involve any DNS RR any more.
+Now have the code for the 1st testable version of ``SSL_scvb_add()``.

 - Simplified testclient.sh a bit to become echcli.sh - does more or
   less the same but losing some options that are no longer needed I